-The clipart embedded within the slides is from various sources, primarily from MS Office clipart gallery, Corel Clip-Art from CD-ROM Clipart, Symbols & Flics, which was part of Corel Draw 3.0, and Corel Megagallery, which came with Corel Draw 8.
-I have tried to make sure that the clipart can be freely copied and modified, but it is not itself subject to the GNU Free Documentation License.
+The clipart embedded within the slides is from various sources, primarily Corel Clip-Art from CD-ROM Clipart, Symbols & Flics, which was part of Corel Draw 3.0.
+The clipart can be freely copied and modified, but is not itself subject to the GNU Free Documentation License.
 Likewise photos are from various sources, primarily Corel Megagallery.
-Except when the photos are my own, they are not subject to the GNU Free Documentation License.